 Sappington quickly became one of the most influential men in the region by providing medical services, lending money, and importing and exporting goods like cotton and medicine.
 His fortune also grew due to the hard work of people he enslaved to work his vast land holdings.

 By 1824, Sappington established the Pearson and Sappington store at present day Napton and later opened a second store at Arrow Rock.
 The stores sold goods to travelers on the Santa Fe Trail, loaned money, processed salt, and milled lumber for locals.
 Dr. Sappington began to rely on relatives to help manage his businesses and land.
 It was the beginning of a family enterprise that lasted for decades.

 What the 1850 Census Tells Us about the Sappington Family

 The 1850 U.S. Census lists John S. Sappington, his wife Jane, and one daughter, Mary.
 Also included is Sappington’s son-in-law and former Missouri Governor Meredith Miles Marmaduke, who married Sappington’s daughter Lavinia.
 Meredith and Lavinia’s 17-year-old son John Marmaduke, who would go on to becoome Missouri’s 25th governor (1885-1887), is listed as well.

-On the slave schedule for the 1850 U.S. Census, Sappington is listed as owning 24 slaves.
-The average slaveholder in Saline County had 5.4 slaves.
+On the slave schedule for the 1850 U.S. Census, Sappington is listed as enslaving 24 people.
+The average enslaver in Saline County owned 5.4 people.

 Finding a Cure